anovv/svoe/README.md

 Key processes:

-* `Cryptostore` (`cryptostore/cryptostore/cryptostore.py`) - main process to launch an app, parse config, do one-time pre-lauch operations and launch other processes (namely Spawner and Aggregator)
+* `Cryptostore` (`cryptostore/cryptostore/cryptostore.py`) - main process to launch an app, parse config, do one-time pre-lauch operations and launch other processes (namely `Spawner` and `Aggregator`)
-* `Spawner` (`cryptostore/cryptostore/spawn.py`) - process to launch Collector processes depending on current config
+* `Spawner` (`cryptostore/cryptostore/spawn.py`) - process to launch `Collector` processes depending on current config
 * `Collector` (`cryptostore/cryptostore/collector.py`) - process to launch/handle cryptofeed's FeedHandler objects as
 configured by user.
-We configure those to write data to Redis as a temporary cache (`cryptofeed/cryptofeed/backends/redis.py`).
+We configure those to write data to Redis as a temporary cache.
+App is configured to launch one `Collector` per exchange.
+(`cryptofeed/cryptofeed/backends/redis.py`).
 * `Aggregator` (`cryptostore/cryptostore/aggregator/aggregator.py`, this file contains some irrelevant to us logic) - process to periodically aggregate data from cache (Redis in our case) and write it to remote store (s3 + Glue Db).